erricrr/reel-fluent/README.md

 1. Connect your GitHub repository to Railway
 2. Railway will automatically detect this as a Node.js project
 3. **IMPORTANT**: Set your environment variables in Railway dashboard (see below)
 4. Deploy!
-Railway will handle yt-dlp installation automatically
+Railway will handle the deployment automatically

 ### Environment Variables